blkluv/nft-marketplace/src/markdown/home/index.md

 ## GET PAID DOING WHAT YOU LUV {.section .section--image-row .section--reversed .section--centered columnSize="6:6"}

-It's time to profit off your creations with out a middleman.
+It's time to profit off your creations without a middleman.
 Use your imagination to create your wealth.

 ![](./images/collect.png)